 - setting up specialist or ‘signature’ projects supported by the firm in which partners can participate in a range of ways, such as designing and building support for the project, providing mentoring, advice and supervision, as well as providing advice and assistance directly to clients;

 - developing models of collaboration with corporate clients on pro bono projects utilising partner relationships and input from partners in relation to the structure and implementation of the project (see What Works, Chapter 15 In-house/corporate lawyers for case studies of pro bono partnerships between firms and corporate clients);

-- appointing partners as key relationship contacts with pro bono clients or collaborators such as CLCs; and
+- appointing partners as key relationship contacts with pro bono clients or collaborators such as community legal centres (CLCs); and

 1.10.3 LAWYERS AND SENIOR ASSOCIATES

 Lawyers and senior associates are often keen to participate and do much of the firm’s pro bono legal work.
-Indeed, in larger firms junior lawyers make up the majority of lawyers engaged in the pro bono practice.2 The ability of pro bono legal work to offer variety, learning opportunities, leadership skills, engagement with colleagues, and engagement with the world beyond the firm provides junior lawyers with additional motivations to do pro bono legal work.
+The ability of pro bono legal work to offer variety, learning opportunities, leadership skills, engagement with colleagues, and engagement with the world beyond the firm provides junior lawyers with additional motivations to do pro bono legal work.

 As lawyers become more senior, different factors will tend to motivate their continuing involvement in pro bono.
 Mid-level lawyers and senior associates are increasingly concerned with obtaining recognition for advancement and opportunities to prove growing expertise and credentials for promotion.
 Some junior partners are also attracted by these opportunities.

 Some of the strategies used by pro bono leaders to target this broad group of lawyers are the same as those discussed above in relation to partners, namely: